 This field metering variant helps in the capture of moving objects.
-The focus on the object in the focus frame is continuously adjusted, once it is detected.
+The focus on the object in the metering field is continuously adjusted, once it is detected.

-- Aim the focus frame at the desired object (by panning the camera shifting the focus frame) - Tap and hold the shutter button
+- Aim the metering field at the desired object (by panning the camera shifting the metering field) - ► Tap and hold the shutter button

-- Press the function button (provided it was assigned the function AF-L or AF-L + AE-L, see p.
-117) - The camera focuses on the object. - Pan the camera to the desired cropped section - The focus frame "tracks" the saved object and focus is continuously adjusted.
+- Press and hold the Zoom/Lock button (provided it was assigned the function AF-L or AF-L + AE-L, see p.
+104) - The camera focuses on the object. - ▶ Pan the camera to the desired cropped section - The metering field "tracks" the saved object and focus is continuously adjusted.

-• This metering method focuses continuously, even if the AF mode AFs was set.
+This metering method focuses continuously, even if the AF mode AFs was set.